 For example, I recently used this to add icons to text headings within a page.
 It makes for a nice way to separate content and provide context to visitors.
 Plus, people really like to pick out their own icons.

 Here’s an easy way to add custom field data to HTML tables.
 What’s nice is that the non-technical user can enter data without having to worry about breaking anything.
 Simply drag rows or columns to reposition them.
 Tables can also have an optional header.

 Both ACF and Gravity Forms are among the most flexible WordPress plugins.
 So it makes sense that there’s now a way to tie them together.
 This add-on creates a new “Forms” field type that will allow the user to select the form of their choice from a drop-down list.

 The Ajax Load More plugin adds infinite scrolling to various aspects of your WordPress Website.
 This add-on brings that same lazy loading functionality to ACF repeater, flexible content, gallery and relationship fields.

-Build It Your Way
+ACF Your Way

 If you’re serious about developing with WordPress, then custom fields are a must-have tool.
-With Advanced Custom Fields, you have the ability to customize just about any type of content scenario imaginable.
+With Advanced Custom Fields, you have the ability to customize just about any content scenario imaginable.
 It’s one of the tools that help make WordPress a truly powerful platform.